Hamornization and International Collaboration

 Procedure for submitting applications for WHO Collaborative accelerated registration

-In order to submit a prequalified FPP for registration the applicant (usually the manufacturer) should sign and email a consent form (Appendix 2) to the following email address: email@example.com This will serve to grant WHO permission to share its evaluation information with the TFDA.
+In order to submit a prequalified FPP for registration the applicant (usually the manufacturer) should sign and email a consent form (Appendix 2) to the following email address: firstname.lastname@example.org This will serve to grant WHO permission to share its evaluation information with the TMDA.
 The signed originals of the consent form should be posted or sent by courier to: World Health Organization, L25620 Avenue Appia1211 Geneva 27Switzerland.

 Advantages of the procedure